-New data suggests that US families that are below the poverty line are far more likely to be suffering from energy poverty
+New data suggests that US families that are below the poverty line are far more likely to be suffering from energy poverty income going to energy bills.

 There are a few clusters of higher burdened areas.
 Some of the worst burden is in states like Connecticut, Massachusetts, Maryland, New York, Pennsylvania, and the District of Columbia.
 Outside of the northeast two clusters stand out.
 The first is in the Midwest, in states like Michigan, Illinois, Missouri, and Kansas.
-It is worth noting that Kansas and western Missouri are both served by Evergy, while eastern Missouri and parts of Illinois are served by Ameren.
+It is worth